 - One very unusual use for bamboo is the production of diapers.
 Baby diapers are now commonly used in Japan since it was discovered that bamboo cloth is antibacterial and eco-friendly, unlike conventional baby products on the market.

 - Beer lovers will definitely be excited to learn that bamboo beer tastes fantastic!
 It was invented in 2012 by a young entrepreneur in Mexico who also founded the Bambusa company that specializes in bamboo beer and other liquors.

 Known as the ancient solution to modern problems, more and more uses for bamboo are arising.
 With the increasing demand for wood materials, bamboo is a valuable substitute.
-This is good because it lowers the necessity for Earth-damaging deforestation, thus preventing depletion of the ozone layer.
+This is good because it lowers the necessity for Earth-damaging deforestation, thus preventing the ozone layer’s depletion.